codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-an-image-with-build-arguments.md

 Building a Docker image that requires build arguments is very easy with Codefresh pipelines.

->The source code of the repository is located at [https://github.com/codefreshdemo/cf-example-build-arguments](https://github.com/codefreshdemo/cf-example-build-arguments){:target="\_blank"}.
+The source code of the repository is at [https://github.com/codefreshdemo/cf-example-build-arguments](https://github.com/codefreshdemo/cf-example-build-arguments){:target="\_blank"}.
 Feel free to fork it if you want to follow along.

-If you don't already have a Codefresh account, you can easily create a free one from the [sign-up page]({{site.baseurl}}/docs/administration/create-a-codefresh-account/).
+If you don't have a Codefresh account already, you can easily create a free one from the [sign-up page]({{site.baseurl}}/docs/administration/create-a-codefresh-account/).

 ## Using Docker build arguments

-The example application is a very simple NodeJS application with the following dockerfile:
+The example application is a very simple NodeJS application with the following DYouockerfile:

 `Dockerfile`
 {% highlight docker %}